SoftEng2-Group-16/demo-project1/README.md

 1) Open two different terminals from vscode (?)
 2) (cd client ; npm install; npm run dev) in the first one, this will start up the client
-3) (cd server ; npm install; nodemon index.js) in the other one, this will boot up the server listening to the port of the client
+3) (cd server ; npm install; nodemon index.js) in the other one, this will boot up the server listening to the port of the client (NOTE: nodemon should be installed system wide, use `npm install -g nodemon`; if you don't care about server monitoring and just need a quick start, you can run it as a normal JS file with `node index.js`)